BALL-Project/ball_contrib/README.md

  - SKIP_QTWEBENGINE
    Do not build Qt5 module QtWebEngine (required only for the PresentaBALL and BALLaxy plugins).
 This extremely speeds up building Qt5.
  - SKIP_QTCONNECTIVITY
-   Do not nuild Qt5 module QtConnectivity (required only for bluetooth and RFID functionality; does not build under XCODE 8 on Mac).
+   Do not build Qt5 module QtConnectivity (required only for bluetooth and RFID functionality; does not build under XCODE 8 on Mac).

 If the build process as given in the above example succeeds, the following directory will contain the installation of third-party dependencies: